cmchap/github-starred-to-pinboard/readme.md

 Get your Pinboard API token from [here](https://pinboard.in/settings/password).

+If you already have some of these repos bookmarked, this script will not replace them.
+If you wish to change this, set the ```replace``` variable to "yes"

+The bookmarks will be tagged with "github" and "programming".
+You can change this with the ```tag``` variable.

-run the script and follow the directions.
+Run the script and follow the directions.

 Requirements